The same but different!

 He was right - less fuel was needed and there was much more control over the temperature of the cooker.

-The 'Traditional' AGA uses heat from a single source (keeping things simple: one burner, one flue, one set of workings and controls) is used to heat the hotplates and ovens to different temperatures using cleverly designed flue/ducting and cast-iron conduction plates which ensured the correct temperatures were achieved in the different ovens and hotplates.
+The 'Traditional' AGA uses heat from a single source (keeping things simple: one burner, one flue, one set of workings and controls) to heat the hotplates and ovens to different temperatures using cleverly designed flue/ducting and cast-iron conduction plates which ensure the correct temperatures are maintained throughout.

 (Incidentally - we now refer to all these 'single heat-source' models as 'Traditional AGAs'.
 The New Generation AGAs have separate controls for hotplates and ovens but the fixed temperature principle is the same.)

-The result is separate ovens and hotplates with different cooking temperatures - always ready to roast, bake, simmer or boil, anytime of day or night with a gentle warmth (rather than the fierce heat of the open fire) emitted to the room from the outside of the cooker, finished in hard-wearing vitreous enamel top and front of the cooker.
+You then have ovens and hotplates with different cooking temperatures - always ready to roast, bake, simmer or boil, anytime of day or night with the bonus of a gentle warmth emitted to the room from the hard-wearing vitreous enamel top and front of the cooker.

 AGA Total Control

-The cooking principles (constant temperatures and oven-cooking) remain the same.
+This means the cooking principles and styles (constant temperatures and oven-cooking) remain the same.